victoriaolanipekun/SEI56-Project-3/README.md

 My main challenge on this project was for the map functionality, I wanted users to be able to select drinks on the map based on the drink's place of origin without having to go on our drinks page.
 I had worked on the map functionalities but due to time constraint it wasn't completed so it couldn't be part of the MVP.

 I started out by updating the drink schema on the backend with each drink latitude and longitude with the country of orign icons, before moving on to work on the frontend.
 However the data wasn't translating on the homepage although it was seen in the google chrome developer tool while console logging, I even tried to hardcode the coordinates as seen below but it wasn't still responsive on the homepage.
-I also got feedback while at it and it was said that the problem had to do with styling, however due to limited time I had to priotise other functons since we already had the Drinks page that was similar in use when user had to shop our drinks.
+I also got feedback while at it and it was said that the problem had to do with styling, however due to limited time I had to priotise other functons since we already had the Drinks page that was similar in use when users shopped for our drinks.

 ```javascript